 Frame Design & Durability

-When it comes to frame design and durability, racing drones are constructed from lightweight carbon fiber materials to maximize speed and responsiveness.
+- Racing drones are constructed from lightweight carbon fiber materials to maximize speed and responsiveness.
 Their frames typically range from 3 to 5 inches, prioritizing agility over durability.

-Freestyle drones, which experience frequent impacts due to stunt flying, are built with reinforced carbon fiber frames measuring between 5 and 7 inches, offering a balance between control and resilience.
+- Freestyle drones, which experience frequent impacts due to stunt flying, are built with reinforced carbon fiber frames measuring between 5 and 7 inches, offering a balance between control and resilience.

-Cinematic drones are generally larger, often featuring 7-inch or bigger frames, designed to accommodate heavier cameras while maintaining stability and aerodynamic efficiency.
+- Cinematic drones are generally larger, often featuring 7-inch or bigger frames, designed to accommodate heavier cameras while maintaining stability and aerodynamic efficiency.

 Feature | Racing Drone | Freestyle Drone | Cinematic Drone |